Jump to:

 Social role and social support system

-Face and hand transplants pose psychologic challenges in the acceptance of the visible allograft.
+Face and hand transplants pose psychological challenges in the acceptance of the visible allograft.
 Family support, coping mechanisms, and professional support is necessary through the transplant process and beyond.9

 The success of hand and face transplantation depends a great deal on the selection of appropriate candidates.
 Patient screening includes an anatomic evaluation, functional, medical, immunologic, psychiatric/psychologic, and social screening.
 The risk and benefits of the transplant are then weighed.
-Currently, there are no standardized screening tools used, although work is being done in this area.
-One example is the FACES scoring system, which was developed as a preliminary assessment tool for identifying optimal face transplant candidates.
+While there are no defined criteria for selection of candidates, the American Society for Reconstructive Transplantation (ASRT) has published guidelines which aid in in determining the medical necessity for a transplant.16 One example is the FACES scoring system, which was developed as a preliminary assessment tool for identifying optimal face transplant candidates.
 It is based on the evaluation of 5 categories: functional status, aesthetic deficit, comorbidities, exposed tissue, and surgical history.16 As the field of composite tissue allotransplantation evolves, the adoption of standardized guidelines will aid in the candidate selection process and also potentially facilitate an earlier transplantation, which may contribute to improved outcomes.8

 Rehabilitation Management and Treatments